 For example, for people with high blood pressure or high cholesterol, a doctor may prescribe medication to control these factors.

-A person who has paralysis may benefit from occupational and physical therapy, which can make it possible to regain some range of motion.
+A person with paralysis may benefit from occupational and physical therapy, which can make it possible to regain some range of motion.

-If a person loses control of their bladder, they may need a urinary catheter.
+If a person loses bladder control, they may need a urinary catheter.

 Complications of a spinal stroke can include:

-It is possible to make a full recovery from a spinal stroke.
-The chances of making a full recovery depend on the cause and location of the stroke, the extent of the damage, the success of the treatment, and the individual’s overall health status.
+The degree of recovery depends on the cause and location of the stroke, the extent of the damage, the success of the treatment, and the individual’s overall health status.

 However, many people will experience lasting complications after a spinal stroke and may require long-term treatment or have to implement lifestyle changes.